JakubFranek/Kapytal/docs/transactions.md

 - Currency (Currency)
 - Category (Category or tuple of Categories)
 - Tags (Tag)
+- Refund Transaction (RefundTransaction or None)

-The Currency of the CashTransaction is the same as the Currency of the Account.
+The Currency of the **CashTransaction** is the same as the Currency of the Account.

 ## Security transaction